canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_HCP278_reconstruction/README.md

 Judging by dice coefficients of thresholded (p>0.2) and binarized parcel masks and correlations of parcel probability maps, the two segmentations are only approximately similar.
-Visual inspection though paints a much more generous picture though.
+Visual inspection paints a much more generous picture though.
 Because I used the DTI informed posteriors I don't have the exact same set of parcels, but 23 of the parcels are in common, so in the figures below we consider these.
+The HCP278 parcellation seems sufficiently similar to confirm that there were no serious methadological errors in the HCP278 parcellation approach, and unlike the LeadsDBS data, the methods used to generate the data are transparent, so for my part (BP) I'm satisfied with the result.

-Legend:
+Legend: <br />
-Black outlines - LeadsDBS (p > 0.2)
+Black outlines - LeadsDBS (p > 0.2) <br />
-Colored Blobs - HCP278 parcellation (p > 0.2)
+Colored Blobs - HCP278 parcellation (p > 0.2) <br />

 ![Left Thalamus (sagital)](html/compare_with_leadDBS_version_02.png)
 ![Left Thalamus (coronal)](html/compare_with_leadDBS_version_04.png)